Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 A number of additional blending modes are available.
 These modes are a subset of the SVG image blending modes.
 Note that the SVG "Normal" blending mode is equivalent to the Porter-Duff "Src **over** Dst" mode described above.
 The additional blend modes have the following effects:

-- `VG_BLEND_MULTIPLY` – Multiply the source and destination colors together, producing the effect of placing a transparent filter over a background.
+- `VG_BLEND_MULTIPLY` â€“ Multiply the source and destination colors together, producing the effect of placing a transparent filter over a background.
 A black source pixel forces the destination to black, while a white source pixel leaves the destination unchanged.
 If all alpha values are 1, this reduces to multiplying the source and destination color values.
-- `VG_BLEND_SCREEN` – The opposite of multiplication, producing the effect of projecting a slide over a background.
+- `VG_BLEND_SCREEN` â€“ The opposite of multiplication, producing the effect of projecting a slide over a background.
 A black source pixel leaves the destination unchanged, while a white source pixel forces the destination to white.
 If all alpha values are 1, this reduces to adding the source and destination color values, and subtracting their product.
-- `VG_BLEND_DARKEN` – Compute (Src **over** Dst) and (Dst **over** Src) and take the smaller (darker) value for each channel.
+- `VG_BLEND_DARKEN` â€“ Compute (Src **over** Dst) and (Dst **over** Src) and take the smaller (darker) value for each channel.
 If all alpha values are 1, this reduces to choosing the smaller value for each color channel.
-- `VG_BLEND_LIGHTEN` – Compute (Src **over** Dst) and (Dst **over** Src) and take the larger (lighter) value for each channel.
+- `VG_BLEND_LIGHTEN` â€“ Compute (Src **over** Dst) and (Dst **over** Src) and take the larger (lighter) value for each channel.
 If all alpha values are 1, this reduces to choosing the larger value for each color channel.

 The new destination alpha value for the blending modes defined in this section is always equal to $\alpha (\alpha_{src}, \alpha_{dst})=\alpha_{src}+\alpha_{dst}*(1-\alpha_{src})$, as for Porter-Duff "Src **over** Dst" blending.
 The formulas for each additional blending mode are shown in Table 16.
 The right-hand column contains the pre-multiplied output values, that is, the products of the new color value $c(c_{src}, c_{dst}, \alpha_{src}, \alpha_{dst})$ and alpha value $\alpha(\alpha_{src}, \alpha_{dst})$.
 The source and destination color values $c_{src}$ and $c_{dst}$ are given in non-premultiplied form.